 - I Know in Whom I trust.
 Speaking of Jesus Christ, I would never have come to know my Savior in the way that I now do if it hadn’t been for what I have gone through on my road to better health.
 One of my favorite scriptures came to me in a time when I was most in need.
 Jeremiah 29:11 says: For I know the plans I have for you, declares the Lord.
 Plans to prosper you and not to harm you.
 Plans to give you hope and a future.
 Whenever I was down or was having a particularly hard day (which there have plenty of), I looked to that scripture and remembered that my Lord is always aware of me and knows my needs and wants the best outcome for me.

 - Live in Gratitude Daily.
 That probably sounds strange to some people, especially to those who suffer with debilitating illnesses.
 But I have learned that keeping a daily gratitude journal is one of the best practices that one can do for physical, spiritual and mental well being.
 Sometimes I may have to dig deep to find the tender mercies of a day.
-But when I do, I am always filled with a profound sense of gratitude for the life that I have blessed with, illness and all.
+But when I do, I am always filled with a profound sense of gratitude for the life that I have been blessed with, illness and all.

 - Appreciate the Really Good Days.
 I’ll be the first one to admit that there are some really, really hard days when dealing with these types of illnesses.
 There are days when you feel like you can’t go on, that it is all too hard and you can’t survive another day.
 Even though I am on medication and am in a better spot than I have ever been in, I still have bad days.
 However, it makes me appreciate, really truly appreciate.
 Every.
 Single.
 Day.
 That I am alive.
 That I am here and that I can share and help others who may have similar experiences.
 My good days are something to be celebrated.
 And celebrate I do, with every day I live I am grateful for having been blessed with BPD.
 It has made my life fuller and richer in so many ways.